matm/jQuery-File-Upload-Wiki/Options.md

 ### downloadTable
 The jQuery object for the download table (can be the same node as the upload table).
 This does not strictly have to be a HTML table element, but can also be a list or any other element that allows to append nodes to it.
 Download rows are appended to this table.
-**Note:** Required for the jQuery File Upload UI Plugin.

 * Type: *Object*
 * Example: